 Masago Vs. Caviar

-caviar commonly refers to a delicacy got from the eggs of any fish in the Acipenseridae or wild sturgeon family.
+caviar commonly refers to a delicacy obtained from the eggs of any fish in the Acipenseridae or wild sturgeon family.
 And other more reasonable varieties are also available and are created from species like the American paddlefish or salmon.
 The eggs are normally salt-restored, can be served either new or sanitized, and either is enjoyed as is, enjoyed alongside crackers or bread, or as a garnish or appetizer.

 Where to Buy Masago